 Frontiersman Bear Spray Distance

-With Frontiersman’s 9.2 oz Frontiersman Bear Spray Canister a single blast can shoot out to 35 feet (10.6 m) in distance.
-This will give you and even better chance at stopping a charging bear in it’s tracks.
+With Frontiersman’s 9.2 oz Bear Bera Pepper Spray Canister a single blast can shoot out to 35 feet (10.6 m) in distance.
+This will give you an even better chance of stopping a charging bear in its tracks.

-Both the 9.2 oz and 7.9 oz Frontiersman Bear Spray come with a free bear spray holster.
-Personally I never was able to dial in the fit of the Bear Spray holster against my hip.
-Instead I prefer to put the bear spray canister in my back pocket, or in side pockets along my backpack or even sometimes in a chest pocket if applicable.
+Both models come with a Frontiersman Bear Spray Holster.
+Personally, I never was able to dial in the fit of the Bear Spray holster against my hip.
+Instead, I prefer to put the bear spray canister in my back pocket, or inside pockets along with my backpack or even sometimes in a chest pocket if applicable.

 Grizzly bears can reportedly reach up to 35 miles an hour, and this one looks like it was moving close to that speed.
 Usain Bolt, at top speed, reaches just over 27 miles per hour.